 I chased him not realizing what had happened, but my buddy grabbed me and pulled me back and said, “Trent, you have been shot.”
 I noticed my back was wet from the blood coming down my backside.

 Garner’s story was unclear as to the particular place and time that this allegedly happened.
 That was perhaps intentional, given how quickly he left the table and avoided questions.
-If you cross reference it with some other information, however, it gets a little easier.
+If you cross-reference it with some other information, however, it gets a little easier.
 For instance, on Garner’s website, it says that he was part of Operation Medusa.
 We know that operation occurred between September 2 and September 17, 2006.
-Google tells us that Garner started college at UALR in 2008, and he started law school at U of A in 2011.
+Google tells us that Garner started college at UALR in 2008, and he started law school at the University of Arkansas in 2011.

 From public records, we can see that Garner lived in Jacksonville, AR, starting some time in early 2008.
 And we know that North Little Rock had an arena football team from 2000 to 2009.
 Based on all of this, one might assume that Garner’s described incident occurred somewhere in central Arkansas at some point between late 2006 and when he went to law school in 2011.
 However, FOIA requests to all law enforcement agencies that might possibly have responded to this incident turned up empty.